Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 Downloading and installing Fahdon can take a while depending on your internet connection and computer.
 To install Fahdon, complete the following steps.

-1. Download the Fahdon.wabbajack from this [link](https://mega.nz/file/OgQ1gQ6Y#oYZ9GFQGqWa1R0yqDYm8ALj5Pf4JKjRrP7jkcc70CYs).
+1. Open Wabbajack and click on browse modlists, ensure that Unofficial Lists is checked.
-2. Double Click on the wabbajack file to have Wabbajack open it.
+2. Press the download button on Fahdon and wait for it to download.
 3. Set the installation folder to be somewhere like C:\Games\Fahdon. **Do not install it to your desktop or downloads folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster
 5. Press the play button to begin.